mrazza/fujitsu-ar-reg1u/README.md

 ## Producing Signals

 Using the information above, it should be trivial to produce a signal that would have the outcome you want.
-The only thing that is important to remeber is the initial pulse before binary data starts.
+The only thing that is important to remember is the initial pulse before binary data starts.